aws-samples/serverless-video/README.md

 #### High Availability and Fault Tolerance

-Serverless services offered by AWS are inherently fault-tolerant and redundant.
-ServerlessVideo benefits from this built-in high availability, ensuring the application remains accessible and resilient in the face of potential failures.
+Serverless services offered by AWS are inherently fault-tolerant and redundant. serverlessVideo benefits from this built-in high availability, ensuring the application remains accessible and resilient in the face of potential failures.

-##  Contributing to ServerlessVideo
+##  Contributing to serverlessVideo

-ServerlessVideo thrives on community collaboration and welcomes contributions from developers, designers, and enthusiasts.
-Whether you want to improve existing features, fix bugs, or add new functionality, contributing to ServerlessVideo is an opportunity to make a real impact on the application.
+serverlessVideo thrives on community collaboration and welcomes contributions from developers, designers, and enthusiasts.
+Whether you want to improve existing features, fix bugs, or add new functionality, contributing to serverlessVideo is an opportunity to make a real impact on the application.
 Here's how you can get involved:

 ### 11.1 GitHub Repository

-ServerlessVideo maintains an open-source GitHub repository that hosts the application's source code, documentation, and issue tracker.
+serverlessVideo maintains an open-source GitHub repository that hosts the application's source code, documentation, and issue tracker.
 To get started, visit the repository at [https://github.com/aws-samples/serverless-video-streaming](https://github.com/aws-samples/serverlessSideo).

 ###  Code Contribution

 ####  Fork the Repository

-To begin contributing, fork the ServerlessVideo repository on GitHub.
+To begin contributing, fork the serverlessVideo repository on GitHub.
 This creates a copy of the project under your GitHub account.

 ####  Set up the Development Environment